Tong-Ye-1159668/Sewlyn_Campsite_Booking_System-LincolnUni-2024-S1/README.md

 This function includes *@app.route("/search", methods=['GET','POST'])*, with templates *search.html*, *search_results.html*.

-The title **"Selwyn Campground - Search a Customer to Edit or Show a Report"** at route ***"/search"*** indicates that what the user can do after searching for a customer.
+The title **"Selwyn Campground - Search a Customer to Edit or Show a Report"** at route ***"/search"*** indicates that what the user can do after searching a customer.

 The search bar uses **Bootstrap's form validation**.
 I set it to **required** and provided **invalid-feedback** to ensure that users must enter information to search.

 The search results page will redirect to a template ***"search_results.html"***.
-On this page, I show **what the user just entered in the title**, so that users can more intuitively see what information they entered for the search on the search results page.
+In this page, I show **what the user just entered in the title**, so that users can more intuitively see what information they entered for the search on the search results page.

-For each customer list that matches the search results, I provide an **"edit"** button and a **"Show Summary Report"** button to facilitate users to **operate on a specific customer individually**.
+For each customer list that matches the search results, I provide an **"edit"** button and a **"Show Smmary Report"** button to facilitate users to **operate on a specific customer individually**.

 ### Customer -edit

 This function includes *@app.route('/edit_customer/customer_id', methods=["GET", "POST"])*, with templates *edit_customer.html*.

+In the editing user page, **each input box will display the existing customer information**.
+The reason for this design is that users do not need to remember or look up a customer’s current details.
+Pre-filling existing information saves time and effort, as the users only have to change the fields that need to be updated.
+This design reduces the cognitive load on users by minimizing the amount of information they need to recall or re-enter.

+**The customer editing function not placed separately in the navigation bar**, but implemented through the **edit** button after searching for customers or the whole customers list after adding customer information.

+Here are the reasons for this design:

+The navigation bar is typically reserved for primary navigation and should not be cluttered with actions that are context-specific, like editing a customer.
+This helps keep the navigation bar clean and focused on the main sections of the application.

+When users see the **edit button next to a customer's information**, it is **immediately clear which customer they are editing**.
+This reduces confusion and ensures that users are making changes to the correct record.

+Keeping related actions (viewing, editing) together minimizes the cognitive load on the user.
+They don't have to remember where to find the edit function; it’s right where they expect it to be, next to the customer information.

+When editing is integrated directly with the customer list, the risk of errors is reduced.
+Users are less likely to mistakenly edit the wrong customer because they see the customer's details right next to the edit button.

 ### Summary Report

 This function includes *@app.route('/customer_report/int:customer_id', methods=['GET'])*, with templates *customer_report.html*.

+Similarly, **the customer report function is not placed separately in the navigation bar**, but implemented through the **Show Summary Report** button after searching for customers.
+The reason for this design is the same as the one of the customer edit.

+The customer summary report page will redirect to a template ***"customer_report.html"***.
+On this page, I show **the customer's full name** at the title so that users can more intuitively see which customer the summary report is for.

 ### Navigation and Styling

+Most of the tables on the website use **Bootstrap's table-hover** styling.
+Table hover styles provide users with visual feedback as they interact with a list by highlighting rows when they hover over them.
+This interactive behaviour improves the overall user experience by making the interface more responsive and engaging.
+Users can quickly identify and focus on individual rows in a list, which is particularly helpful when browsing large data sets or looking for specific information.

+Most buttons (for example, submit, edit, save changes) use the **btn-primary button** styling. **Delete** button uses the **btn-danger** style, and **Show Summary Report** uses the **btn-info style**.
+This design helps users distinguish.

+Navigation links are added at the bottom of most pages to help users return to the previous page to re-operations.